 - Improves core and shoulder strength and stability, which can help with lifts and everyday activities.

 How to Do the Wall Walk

 Lie on your stomach with your hands close to your sides and feet touching the wall behind you.
-Press your body off the ground and start to climb your feet up the wall by stepping one foot at a time.
-Your hands should also move one at a time as they support your movement up the wall.
+Press your body off the ground and climb your feet up the wall by stepping one foot at a time.
+Your hands should also move one at a time to support your movement up the wall.
 “Walk” all the way until your arms are fully extended and your belly button is as close to the wall as possible.
-Walk back down the same way as you came.
+Walk back down the same way you came.

 Plyometric training can produce benefits pertaining to physical fitness, overall health, and muscle strength.
-Research suggests that regular plyometrics can have positive effects on agility, speed, jumping, and overall performance.
+Research suggests that regular plyometrics can positively affect agility, speed, jumping, and overall performance.
 (3)

-Broad jumps involve jumping and absorbing force, which can increase your heart rate and teach your body how to land properly and effectively.
+Broad jumps involve jumping and absorbing force, increasing your heart rate and teaching your body how to land properly and effectively.

 Benefits of the Broad Jump

 - Trains your body to mitigate ground forces, which can be helpful in exercises like the clean or snatch.